 No matter how friendly they are, estate agents are there to represent the person selling the property - not buying it.

 However, some operate more ethically than others.
-Tactics employed by the less scrupulous companies can include:
+Tactics employed by less scrupulous companies can include:

-- Find out more: making an offer on a house or flat
+- Find out more: how much to offer on a house or flat

 Most of the legislation in this area aims to protect the seller against dishonest practice, meaning there's limited protection for buyers.

 However, estate agents are obliged to:

 - Pass on your offer promptly – they can’t hold it back simply because you don’t want to use their other facilities, such as their recommended mortgage broker or solicitor.